BrokenShell/Fortuna/README.md

 item_rarity = rarity()
 ```

-Weights need not add to 100.
-A weight of zero is allowed, but at least one
+Weights are relative and may total any positive finite value.
+A weight of zero
-weight must be positive.
-Native generators use Storm's prepared cumulative
+is allowed, and at least one weight must be positive.
+Native generators use
-selector, so repeated draws do not scan the table in Python.
+Storm's prepared cumulative selector with logarithmic lookup for repeated
+draws.

 ### Callable values

-Prepared value engines resolve selected callables by default.
-This makes nested
+Prepared value engines resolve selected callables after selection.
+This makes
-procedural tables concise without eagerly evaluating their contents:
+nested procedural tables concise and evaluates only the selected path:

 ```python
 coins = Fortuna.RandomValue(